wmwxwa/tyk-docs/tyk-docs/content/key-concepts/tcp-proxy.md

 ### Allowing specific ports

 By default, you will not be able to run a service on a custom port, until you allow the required ports.
-Since TCP services can be configured via the Dashboard, you should be careful who can create such services, and which ports they an use.
+Since TCP services can be configured via the Dashboard, you should be careful who can create such services, and which ports they can use.
 Below is an example of allowing ports in `tyk.conf`:

 ```
 {